Gas field development

 A fast-supply and intervention vessel (FSIV) named FOS Polaris, two other supply vessels and a remote-operated vehicle (ROV) provided offshore support during the drilling phase.

-Phase II will involve the drilling of five additional wells from the DC-3 drill centre and is expected to be completed in five years following the start of production from the Gorgon fields.
+Phase two will involve the drilling of five additional wells from the DC-3 drill centre and is expected to be completed in five years following the start of production from the Gorgon fields.

 The front-end engineering and design studies for the project were performed by the JV of J P Kenny and Technip Oceania.
 The JV is also the engineering, procurement, construction and management (EPCM) contractor for the project.